Physician Assistant Studies (Master of Science)Offered by: Physician Assistant Studies

 - A successful Interview (the most highly-qualified applicants will be invited for an interview).

 - Students enrolled in the PA 3+2 or 4+2 programs are allowed to take courses at other universities, according to University policy.
 However, the view is that it is best based on course content and preparation that the students take the courses at SRU.

-Applicants who are offered and accept a seat in the 2018 PA class will be required to submit a deposit within 2 weeks of notification to hold a seat in the upcoming class.
-The deposit is $825** for SRU students and graduates and $1000** from all other institutions.
-For the 2019 PA class, a $500 deposit is required for SRU students and graduates from all other institutions.
+Applicants who are offered and accept admission will be required to submit a deposit of $500 within 2 weeks of notification to hold a seat in the upcoming class.

 *taken within the past 10 years